MicrosoftDocs/learn/learn-pr/windows/build-simple-website/includes/1-introduction.md

 ## What's in a web page?

+In a web page, the content, style, and business logic are generally separated into HTML, CSS, and JavaScript files, respectively.
 A design principle in modern programming is the separation of concerns.
-For example, in a web page, the content, style, and business logic are generally separated into HTML, CSS, and JavaScript pages, respectively.
-HTML is your content, the appearance of the page is defined by CSS, and JavaScript is used to provide interactivity with the user, that is, your business logic.
+The HTML has your content, CSS defines the appearance of the page, and JavaScript is used to provide interactivity with the user, that is, your business logic.
 Among the many reasons to separate concerns, one is simplicity and re-use.
 For example, by styling elements using CSS, you can apply styles to all the elements on a page, no matter the page complexity, rather than coding the appearance separately within each HTML element.

 ## Learning objectives